 Bluebirds lay their eggs in the morning, so the best time to do a quick check is in the afternoon.
 You can wait until you see the birds leave the nest, and then monitor the box quickly.
 If the box opens from the front or side, you can use a small mirror to see inside the nest better.
 You can monitor every day, or at least once a week.
 The eggs take about two weeks to hatch, and the hatchlings take about three weeks to fledge (see nesting behavior).
 To keep the nestlings from fledging prematurely, it may be best not to monitor after the 14th day of hatching.
 After the bluebird chicks have fledged and left the box, remove the old nest and clean out the box.
 Western Bluebirds usually have up to two broods during each breeding season from late March to August.

 It's also a good idea to take notes while you're monitoring, to keep track of when the eggs will hatch and the hatchlings will fledge.
-You can record information on a California Bluebird Recovery Program data sheet as you monitor your nestbox.
-And you can enter your data at the California Bluebird Recovery Program data collection site between May 15 and November 30 each year.
+You can record your information on this data sheet as you monitor your nestbox.

 Depending on where you live in San Diego County, California, some other native small cavity-nesting birds that you might attract to your nestbox are: Bewick's or House Wren; Oak Titmouse; Mountain Chickadee; Ash-throated Flycatcher; Violet-green or Tree Swallow; and possibly White-breasted Nuthatch.
 Non-native House Sparrows might also be attracted to your nestbox.
 House Sparrows are very aggressive birds and may destroy bluebird eggs and young in order to take over a nesting box.
 Because House Sparrows are not native, it is legal to control them by removing their eggs and nests.